University Signage NJ: The Complete Campus Guide (2026)

 Priority Messaging: Emergency Takeover Policies

 In an emergency, your digital signage network can become a powerful tool for mass communication.
 A takeover policy defines when and how to override regular content with urgent alerts.
 This system should be integrated with your campus wide emergency alert system.
-Designate who has the authority to trigger a takeover, such as the Public Safety office, and test the system regularly to ensure it works flawlessly when every second counts.
+Designate who has the authority to trigger a takeover, such as the Public Safety office, and test the system regularly.

-Finally, every sign on campus, from a temporary event banner to a permanent monument, should comply with your university’s brand guidelines.
+Finally, every sign on campus should comply with your university’s brand guidelines.
 A survey found that 68% of consumers believe the quality of a company’s signs reflects the quality of its products and services.
 The same holds true for a university.

-Consistent use of official logos, colors, and typography reinforces your institution’s identity—supplemented by branded wall murals and graphics that bring spaces to life—and projects an image of professionalism and care.
+Consistent use of official logos, colors, and typography reinforces your institution’s identity.
+This can be supplemented by branded wall murals and graphics that bring spaces to life and project an image of professionalism and care.
 At Sweet Sign Systems, we specialize in helping institutions manage their brand across complex sites, ensuring every piece of university signage NJ we produce is a perfect reflection of your brand.
 Get in touch for a free consultation to learn how we can help unify your campus aesthetic.

 Frequently Asked Questions about University Signage NJ